 Schedule, syllabus and examination date

-The aim of the course is two-fold:
+The aim of the course is three-fold:

 The course will address these and related questions:

 - Why have socioeconomic inequalities in Western societies increased since the latter quarter of the 20th century?

 - Why, and to what extent do the parents you are born to affect your future life chances, and why does family background matter more in unequal societies?

 - How are health inequalities shaped by the broader socio-economic inequalities and what are the specific mechanisms linking these two types of inequalities?

 - Why are so many immigrants unemployed, what obstacles do immigrants and children of immigrants face in the labor market, and how can we ensure equal access to employment and pay for different ethnic groups?

 - Why do men still earn higher wages than women despite the fact that women now complete more education than men in most developed countries?

 - How do specific policy measures reduce social inequalities at the different stages of individuals’ life courses?